Micheal501/Micheal501/README.md

 - 🌱 I’m currently learning **about Typescript and more depth about ReactJS with it's tools in it**

-- 👨‍💻 All of my projects are available at [https://micheal-owen.netlify.app/](https://micheal-owen.netlify.app/)
+- 👨‍💻 All of my projects are available at [updated soon)

 - 📫 How to reach me **mowen8983@gmail.com**